Blunk-electronic/ET/doc/schematic_groups.rst

-Move a Group
+Drag a Group
 ^^^^^^^^^^^^

+	A group of objects can be dragged by a given offset across the current sheet.
+Net segments which are connected with a unit are dragged along with the unit.
+	Dragging groups from one sheet
+	to another is not possible and not intended.
-	A group can be moved across the current sheet or to another sheet.
-The coordinates to be provided are relative.
-So in the example below, the group will be moved by 0 sheets, x 100mm and y 20mm:
+	The coordinates to be provided
+	are relative.
+So in the example below, the group will be dragged by x 100mm and y 20mm:

 	.. code-block::

-		move group 0 100 20
+		drag group 100 20